usnistgov/NFRL/README.md

 Therefore, any ODD row or column are *flushed-out* at the right and bottom.
 Subsequently, the left and top padding (values) are used to *back-out* the padding for any/all registration calculations.

-## Registration
+## Rigid Registration
+Registration is performed in two steps: translation and then rotation.

+### Translation
-First, the translation matrix is calculated and is input into an algorithm that performs the translation of the padded, Moving image to the padded Fixed image.
-The pair of control-points used for translation (only) is denoted as "unconstrained" because these points may be anywhere in each image.
-The generated, translated output image is the input image for rotation.
+First, the translation matrix is calculated and is input into an algorithm that performs the translation of the padded Moving image to the padded Fixed image.
+The translated output image is the input image for rotation.

-It follows that the "constrained pair" of control points is "connected" to the unconstrained pair because they are "dragged along" with the translation.
+The pair of control-points used for translation (only) is denoted as "constrained" because these points have the same coordinates after translation.
+It follows that the Euclidean distance between them is zero.

-Second, the padded, translated Moving image is rotated around the corresponding, unconstrained control-point of the padded Fixed image, that is, the point to which to Moving image has been translated.
-Again, this *origin* of the rotation is the corresponding, unconstrained control point of the Fixed image (the translation "target" location) plus the pixel location offsets (x,y) due to padding.
+This "new origin" after translation is the constrained control point of the Fixed image (the translation "target" location) plus the pixel location offsets (x,y) due to padding.

+### Rotation
+Second, the rotation matrix is calculated and is input into an algorithm that performs the rotation of the Moving image that has been translated.

 The angle from the horizontal for each line-segment within each image is calculated.
+Note that each angle's value is the addative inverse of its stardard Cartesian counterpart because OpenCV specifies the top-left corner of an image as the origin.

-The difference between these angles is the amount of rotation.
+The difference between these two angles is the degrees of rotation (-360, 360).
 If the angle difference is negative, the rotation is clockwise; if positive, rotation is counterclockwise.

-The rotation matrix is calculated and is input into an algorithm that performs the rotation of the Moving image.
+The pair of control-points used for rotation (only) is denoted as "unconstrained" because these points are "dragged along" with the translation.

+The padded, translated Moving image is rotated around the corresponding, constrained control-point of the padded Fixed image, that is, the point to which to Moving image has been translated.
+That is, the images are now **registered**.

-The generated, rotated output image is the registered image (padded).
-These padded, registered images (grayscale) and the overlapped image (colorized) are made available to the using-software for viewing to check for accuracy.
+The padded, registered images (grayscale, Fixed and Moving) and the overlapped image (colorized) are made available to the using-software for viewing to check for accuracy.

 ## Final Registered Images
 The images are now registered, but they must be cropped.
 The area to crop is the minimum area (ROI - region of interest) that is common to both images.

 The Otsu method for threshold is used to binarize source images in support of crop-region calculation.
 Each registered image is binarized and the binary images are *summed* into a new image (array).
 This *sum* is done pixel-by-pixel; if both pixels are black (0), then set the pixel at the coordinates to 0.
 Otherwise set to white (255).